vladimirfedorov/etcetera/docs/index.md

 # etc.js

+The library exports three functions: **`_e()`**, **`_t()`**, **`_c()`**.

+**`_e()`** queries and wraps DOM elements into an array, providing methods to take part of this array, read attributes and work with CSS classes, alongside with all the default Array() methods.

-etc.js is a small javascript library with plenty of handy functions.
+**`_t()`** is a small and quite simple templating function.
+It allows to process string templates, fill in HTML forms with values from an object and take user-provided values back without any need for extra coding.
+For example, you can fetch a record from a database as an object, pass it to this function, and after user is done with editing, take all the values as an object with one call and write it back.

+**`_c()`** controls all the aspects of web page behavior not covered with the previous two.
+AJAX requests, keyboard interaction, value checking are obvious essentials;
+bi-directional value binding is a powerful tool to bind the value of an HTML field with a value of a Javascript object.

 ## Elements

-**_e** function performs querying of DOM elements and wraps them in an array, provides methods to iterate over the array, access attributes and css classes of that elements.
+**`_e`** function performs querying of DOM elements and wraps them in an array, provides methods to iterate over the array, access attributes and CSS classes of that elements.

 ### _e(element) -> []